Let Me Count the Reasons

 And here are my biggest pro-Hugh Tracey Alto kalimba considerations:

-1) The Alto kalimba is the right size for my "normal/large" hands.
+1) The Alto kalimba is the right size for my “normal / large” hands.
 The Alto kalimba is larger than most kalimbas, and it fits perfectly and comfortably in my hands.
 The Alto tends to be preferred by people with larger or medium-sized hands.
 People with smaller hands tend to find the Alto to be too big.

 2) The Alto kalimba has lower notes.
 Because of the larger size of the Alto, it also plays lower, richer notes, going down to G3, though we can also tune it farther down to F#3, F3 or even to E3.
+Those 17-Note kalimbas in C?
+They only go down to C4.

 3) The Alto kalimba is better for accompanying singing.
 Generally, you want the accompaniment to be made with notes that are lower than the melody you are singing.
 With its lower notes, the Alto kalimba is better for supporting vocals.